Skip to main content

 Maximum Elements

-This section allows you to change the maximum amount of different module elements, some of these consume RAM memory if you have too many so it's best to increase only if needed.
+This section allows you to change the maximum amount of different module elements, some of these consume RAM if you have too many, so it is best to increase only if needed.

 There is more information regarding what each of these are in the Modules section.